azorng/goose.nvim/README.md

   ui = {
     window_width = 0.35,                   -- Width as percentage of editor width
     input_height = 0.15,                   -- Input height as percentage of window height
-    fullscreen = false,                     -- Start in fullscreen mode (default: false) layout = "right",                      -- Options: "center" or "right" floating_height = 0.8,                 -- Height as percentage of editor height for floating layout }
+    fullscreen = false,                    -- Start in fullscreen mode (default: false) layout = "right",                      -- Options: "center" or "right" floating_height = 0.8,                 -- Height as percentage of editor height for "center" layout }
 })
 ```